 - "What's Your Why?"
-Speech: In this short ice-breaker introductory speech, you will share what motivates you, what gives you purpose in your life. - Six Word Memoir Presentation: In this short ice-breaker introductory speech, you will describe your life in exactly six words. - TED Talk Speech: Browse the presentations available at TED.com, select one that is impactful to you, and deliver a speech to the class about this TED talk.
-The primary goals of this speech are to deliver a low-stakes extemporaneous speech to your audience using an outline and self-disclose to build and foster classroom community. - Impromptu Speech: You will be given two topics from which to choose and deliver a short, yet organized and effective speech with limited preparation time. - Informative/Idea/Concept/ Demonstration Speech: A 4-6-minute informative speech on an important social/cultural issue or concern facing today's society. - Persuasive/Policy Speech: A 5-7-minute persuasive speech designed to convince and motivate your audience to advocate a public policy change that will effectively address the problem/issue.
+Speech: In this short ice-breaker introductory speech, you will share what motivates you, what gives you purpose in your life. - Values/Adage: In this short 2-4 minute speech, you will present an important adage or your core values as related to your life and community. - Impromptu Speech: You will be given two topics from which to choose and deliver a short, yet organized and effective speech with limited preparation time. - Informative/Idea/Concept/ Demonstration Speech: A 4-5-minute informative speech on an important social/cultural issue or concern facing today's society. - Persuasive/Policy Speech: A 5-6-minute persuasive speech designed to convince and motivate your audience to advocate a public policy change that will effectively address the problem/issue.